buckning/bad-jokes/README.md

 ### TO-DO List
- - Liked jokes in favourites can unliked.
+ - Liked jokes in favourites can be unliked.
  - Error handling
  - Animations for loading
  - juice up the UI.
 Try lottie Air BnB lib perhaps?